Understanding helm orders and rudder commands is one of the requirements for becoming a good helmsman.

 11. Steady as she goes

-The helm order steady and steady as she goes are given consecutively.
+The helm order steady and steady as she goes is given consecutively.

 When the conning officer sees that the ship’s swing is greatly reduced, his next command would be “steady as she goes”.

 As soon as he says this, immediately check the compass heading and steer the vessel on that course.
 In short, you have to steer on the compass heading indicated at the time of the order.